The 30 Most Fascinating Unsolved Mysteries in America

 But these aren’t commandments like you’d find in the Old Testament.
 Some of the messages written on these four granite slabs, each almost 20 feet tall, are controversial, like this one: “Maintain humanity under 500,000,000 in perpetual balance with nature.”
 Wha?

 Stranger still, nobody is sure who paid for all this.
 The man claiming responsibility went by the pseudonym “R.C.
 Christian,” and even the crew that built the monument for him know nothing about his true identity.
-There are plenty of wild conspiracy theories, like that the monument was commissioned by a Luciferian secret society announcing the beginnings of a new world order, but the truth remains elusive—and for now, it’s one of the most impressive unsolved mysteries you can find on the side of the road.
-For more monuments, check out The 33 Best Roadside Attractions in America.
+There are plenty of wild conspiracy theories, like that the monument was commissioned by a Luciferian secret society announcing the beginnings of a new world order, but the truth remains elusive—and for now, it’s one of the most impressive unsolved mysteries of the world that you can find on the side of the road.

 Boston Heist Paintings